50002-computation-structures/1d-project-ci02-team-26/BetaCPU-CS/README.md

 ### Tester outputs

-The 7 segment display shows the current ALUFN (ALU function) in hexadecimals.
+The 7 segment display shows the following:

+- Current test routine number in **decimals** on the leftmost 2 digits
+- Current ALUFN (ALU function) in **hexadecimals** on the rightmost 2 digits

 The IO shield LEDs display the following information: